-Zendaya Claps Back At Trump & People Who Joke About Police Brutality
+Zendaya Has A Message For Trump And People Who Joke About Police Brutality

 Donald Trump is the President of the United States of America, but he's also the President of Saying Extremely Inappropriate Sh*t.
 Because Donald Trump is always on a Donald Trump roll, he made a pretty eyebrow-raising statement to police in New York about how they should handle their suspects.
 It has people, including Zendaya, upset about his light approach to the police brutality issue.

 During a speech made to police officers in Long Island, New York, Donald Trump encouraged them to not be "too nice" to suspects, according to ABC News.

 When you guys put somebody in the car and you're protecting their head, you know, the way you put their hand over?
 Don't hit their head, and they just killed somebody — don't hit their head ...
 I said, you can take the hand away, okay?
 I have to tell you… the laws are so horrendously stacked against us, because for years and years, they've been made to protect the criminal.
 Totally made to protect the criminal.
 Not the officers.
 You do something wrong, you're in more jeopardy than they are.